moshi4/GBKviz/README.md

 GBKviz is a web-based Genbank data visualization and comparison tool developed with streamlit web framework.
 GBKviz allows user to easily and flexibly draw CDSs in user-specified genomic region (PNG or SVG format is available).
 It also supports drawing genome comparison results by MUMmer.
-GenomeDiagram, a part of BioPython functionality, is used to draw the diagram.
+GenomeDiagram, a part of BioPython module, is used to draw the diagram.
 This software is developed under the strong inspiration of [EasyFig](https://mjsull.github.io/Easyfig/).

 ![GBKviz Demo GIF](https://raw.githubusercontent.com/moshi4/GBKviz/main/src/gbkviz/gbkviz_demo.gif)